 1. OBS Studio (Free)

 Unlike a host of other options in the domain, OBS does not impose a restriction on the length of videos one can record or stream, despite being absolutely free and open source.
-You can choose from various resolutions (HD, FullHD, etc.) and video formats (flv, mp4, mkv, etc.) to stream them on popular streaming platforms like Twitch, YouTube, Facebook Live and DailyMotion to name just a few.
+You can choose from various resolutions (HD, FullHD, etc.) and video formats (flv, mp4, mkv, etc.) and stream them on popular streaming platforms like Twitch, YouTube, Facebook Live, and DailyMotion to name just a few.

 Download OBS Studio (Free)

 One of the most popular screen recorder software out there, Camtasia lives up to its name with a huge set of editing tools neatly arranged in an interface that makes it relatively easy to find and use.
 Annotations, transitions, animations, you name it, Camtasia has it.

 One of the most appealing aspects of Camtasia is the placement of beautification tools in its UI, which are easy to locate and even easier to use as they follow a simple drag-and-drop mechanism to apply them.

 The software has virtually every tool in the book (custom dimension, caption effects, cursor effects, timeline quizzes, etc.) to help you make that perfect video which can be shared on platforms like Vimeo and YouTube.